valancej/documentation/_pro/languages-frameworks/java.md

 ### Gradle

 ```
-# We're using the official OpenJDK container from the Dockerhub (https://hub.docker.com/_/java/).
+# We're using the official OpenJDK image from the Dockerhub (https://hub.docker.com/_/java/).
 # Take a look at the available versions so you can specify the Java version you want to use.
 FROM java:openjdk-8-jdk